leomvit/leomvit.github.io/_posts/2019-10-8-hey-lets-get-back-together.md

 categories: [ poetry ]
 author: avikant
 image: assets/images/hey-lets-get-back-together/lets-get-back-together.jpeg
-excerpt: "Ever missed the loved one?
+excerpt: "Ever missed the loved ones?
 You are not the only one 😂 "
 ---
 ![](/assets/images/hey-lets-get-back-together/family.jpeg)